Domain Masking

 No. URL modification is not a DNS functionality.
 We have chosen not to develop a helper for this.

-If you don’t mind displaying the destination URL, you can set up a URL Record to point to the destination.
+If you don’t mind displaying the destination URL, you can set up a URL record to point to the destination.

 If you control the destination website, you can set up an ALIAS or CNAME record to point to the destination, and configure the destination systems to redirect to the correct page.